When Can I Prune My Blueberry Bushes?

-When pruning blueberry bushes, you should prune to where the bush is narrow at the base and open in the center.
+When pruning blueberry bushes, you should prune to so the bush has a narrow base and is open in the center.
 While pruning, remember to take a step back occasionally to make visual observations of the plant to keep from getting carried away while pruning.
 Most of the smaller stems and canes can be pruned with hand pruners, while for your larger sized stems you will need to use a pair of loppers or a pruning saw.

 Of course, the main objective when pruning blueberry bushes is to increase fruit production.
+You want stems or branches that are the size of a #2 pencil to remain.
+This is where the biggest fruit will be produced.
 The first step that should be taken when you begin pruning is to take out any dead canes.
 These canes are not producing any fruit and provide a great location for pests to enter into the plant.
-Dead or dying stems will be light gray in color, while healthy, living stems will be brown in color.

 Over time blueberry bushes will form many root suckers, which are stems that come out of the ground from the roots.
-On mature bushes, many of these root suckers will be away from the main center of the bush.
-You want to prune out these root suckers, especially the ones that are a distance away from the base of the plant.
-It is okay and maybe even desirable to keep a few root suckers that have came up within the base of the bushes.
-The root suckers within the base of the plant will be new growth that will over time replace older canes.
+It is desirable to keep a few root suckers that have came up within the base of the bushes, others should be removed.
+These root suckers within the base of the plant will be the new growth that will over time replace older canes.